acroy/Quantum.jl/docs/docs.md

 	julia> t''==t
 	true

-###1.3 Other Operations on States
+###1.3 Other Products between States

-Now that we know how to construct states, let's explore how they operate.
+Now that we know how to construct states and tensor product states, let's explore how they operate on each other.
 Here is a list of some binary operations on states:

 	inner{B<:Bra, K<:Ket}(a::State{B}, b::State{K})